daipe-ai/platform-docs/docs/databricks-connect-setup.md

 ```
 $ console dbx:test-connection --env=dev
 ```
-The environment you want to test can be changed in `--env`.
+The environment you want to test connection against can be changed by using the`--env`option.